rowlandr71/Swoom-challenge/README.md

   2. Kubernetes Cluster

 * Deploying the application.

+  Dockerfile for the container can be found in kubernetes/Dockerfile
     * cd kubernetes/
     * docker build -t swoom-app .
     " ensure that your have logged in to a docker registry of your choice"